 2. Set up a Budget

 The key benefit of advance planning is that you can build up a budget exclusively for the shopping season.
 Once you’ve reviewed your inventory and added items to a wishlist, you more or less know how much an item is going to cost you.
 Start setting aside small sums each month.

 When November sales hit, you won’t have to deal with the anguish of parting with a lump sum.
 You also won’t be tempted to finance the purchases with your credit card (consider that only if additional discounts apply) and will avoid having to deal with soaring interest in the long run.

 3. Do Your Research

 You can use tools like Google Shopping to compare prices across several vendors and see where you can get the best bang for your buck.
-Price-comparison platforms come with product reviews, specs sheets, and filtering options so you get a complete overview of the items you’re looking for.
-Other noteworthy services include Yahoo Shopping, Shopzilla or PriceGrabber.
+Price comparison platforms come with product reviews, spec sheets, and filtering options so you get a complete overview of the items you’re looking for.
+Other noteworthy services include Yahoo Shopping, Shopzilla, and PriceGrabber.

 Even with solid planning and diligent research, not every purchase you make on Black Friday or Cyber Monday will be a keeper.
-Deals fluctuate across the shopping season so don’t feel bad about returning an item and buying it cheaper from a different vendor.
+Deals fluctuate across the shopping season, so don’t feel bad about returning an item and buying it for less from a different vendor.

 about the author